FrHorschig/kant-search/README.md

 # KantSearch

 This project aims to make the works of the philosopher Immanuel Kant easily accessible and searchable.
-The project consists of four parts:
+It consists of four parts:

-- the [frontend](https://github.com/FrHorschig/kant-search-frontend) provides the website to read and search the text, it is implemented as an [Angular](https://angular.dev/) web application
+- the [frontend](https://github.com/FrHorschig/kant-search-frontend) provides a website to read and search the text, it is implemented as an [Angular](https://angular.dev/) web application
-- the [API specification](https://github.com/FrHorschig/kant-search-api) defines an API to fetch text and search data using the [OpenAPI specification format](https://swagger.io/)
+- the [API specification](https://github.com/FrHorschig/kant-search-api) defines an API to fetch and search the texts using the [OpenAPI specification format](https://swagger.io/)
-- the [backend](https://github.com/FrHorschig/kant-search-backend) is a [Go](https://go.dev/) server that implements th API endpoints defined by the OpenAPI specification
+- the [backend](https://github.com/FrHorschig/kant-search-backend) is a [Go](https://go.dev/) server that implements th API endpoints defined by the OpenAPI specification and provides endpoints for adding and updating texts
-- the [database](https://github.com/FrHorschig/kant-search-database) is a [PostgreSQL](https://www.postgresql.org/) database that holds the text data; it also provides the search logic
+- the [database](https://github.com/FrHorschig/kant-search-database) is a [PostgreSQL](https://www.postgresql.org/) database that holds the text data; it also provides the search logic by using the PostgreSQL [full-text search feature](https://www.postgresql.org/docs/current/textsearch.html)

-This application is currently under development.

 ## Contributing